Rebuilding Progress

 - Emergency Executive Order 3 – Providing Tax Relief for Businesses Directly Impacted by Wildfires: Following Mayor Bass' action to postpone the 2024 City business tax payment deadline for businesses affected by the wildfires, this Executive Order waived 2025 business taxes for impacted firms.

-- Emergency Executive Order 6 – Self-Certification Pilot Program: This Emergency Executive Order establishes Los Angeles’ first ever plan check Self-Certification pilot program to reduce time spent on the permitting process for the rebuilding of homes damaged or destroyed by the Palisades Fire.
+- Emergency Executive Order 6 – Self-Certification Pilot Program: This Emergency Executive Order established Los Angeles’ first ever plan check Self-Certification pilot program to reduce time spent on the permitting process for the rebuilding of homes damaged or destroyed by the Palisades Fire.
 Self-certification is a strategy that supports homeowners in the plan check process by allowing qualified architects to self-certify that their plans meet the California Residential Code.
 Under the Self-Certification pilot program, plans that are submitted for qualifying homes will no longer require plan check, but the buildings themselves will still be inspected for code compliance to ensure they are safe.